 - Stanford Encyclopedia of Philosophy: In the past decade, Bayesian confirmation theory has firmly established itself as the dominant view on confirmation;2

-Instead of just using rules of inference as in deductive logic, it asks you to assign specific probabilities to claims representing your confidence level, i.e. your “credence values.”
-For example, you may think the proposition < God exists > has a .99 likelihood of being true, and if so Bayesianism says you are required then to think < God does not exist > has a .01 likelihood of being true.
-That's because the probablity of the claim and its negation have to add up to 1.
-So in ways like this, Bayesianism takes your credences and leverages probability theory to make sure “they dance in accordance with the probability calculus,” especially as you acquire new evidence and update your credences response to the new evidence.
+Instead of using rules of inference, as in deductive logic, it asks you to assign specific probabilities to claims representing your confidence level, i.e. your “credence values.”
+These values have to cohere, so the probability of any claim and its negation have to add up to 1.
+So, for example, you may think the proposition < God exists > has a .99 likelihood of being true, and if so Bayesianism says you are rationally required then to think < God does NOT exist > has the exact inverse likelihood of being true, namely a .01 likelihood.
+In ways like this, Bayesianism takes your credences and leverages probability theory to make sure “they dance in accordance with the probability calculus,” especially as you acquire new evidence and update your credences in response to the new evidence.
 If you violate the calculus, then you will fall prey to so-called “Dutch Book” betting arguments, which are pragmatic self-defeat tests that demonstrate your irrationality.1

-Thankfully, the core lessons from Bayesianism are easy to encapsulate and so this introduction doesn't need to be long.
+Thankfully, the core lessons from Bayesianism are easy to encapsulate and so this introduction does not need to be long.
 These lessons end up being largely identical to the theoretical virtues in abductive reasoning, listed above.

 TWO ILLUSTRATIONS OF BAYESIAN INFERENCE

 For a very simple controlled example, suppose you have two jars with 100 balls in each:

 - Jar #1 has 99 white balls and one 1 black ball.

 - Jar #2 has 99 black balls and 1 white ball